 See also other examples at end.

 But, politicians tell us, these non-essentials all boost 'the economy' and so are a Good Thing.
 But maybe they are neither essential nor good.
 Many of those above are harmful.
+It is now urgent that we act to curb harmful non-essentials, given the climate emergency and the disaster of biodiversity loss,

 Should such activities be banned?
 I do not believe so.
 It can be argued that some of this economic activity does some Good.
 For example, the hospitality sector provides some enjoyment and sociality, and aviation provides some useful urgent travel or rescue.
 Even gambling might provide some valid fun.
 Who can judge?